PavPavv/MyJSCheatsheet/interview_EN/js_interview_middle.md

 # Interview questions (middle)

+Table of content:

+1. Ways to define property in an object
+2. The execution context and the call stack
+3. Promises
+4. Task queues vs microtasks
+5. Map and WeakMap
+6. Set and WaeakSet
+7. What is CORS (Cross Origin Resource Sharing)?
+8. Examples of functional programming with JS
+9. Functional programming concepts
+10. What the difference between POST and PUT methods?
+11. Understanding npm and Node Modules

-## 1. Ways to define property on an object
+## 1. Ways to define property in an object

 1. **get** **set** internal methods